 Image: Otter.
 A lost word.

-This is a photograph of a page in the spectacular book titled the lost words by Robert MacFarlane (author) and Jackie Morris (illustrator).
+This is a page in a book titled the lost words by Robert MacFarlane (author) and Jackie Morris (illustrator).

 I learned an important lesson about what to do with anger from Zen Master, poet and peace activist Thich Nhat Hanh (Thay) while on retreat at